Are you living out an old script you've created for your life that just doesn't fit or work for you anymore?

-Is critical self-talk, regret, or worrying stopping you from seeing your strengths, resources, or possibilities for your future?
+Are limiting beliefs, critical self-talk, regret, or worrying stopping you from achieving important personal or professional goals?

-I'm Dr. Colleen, and I'm a Positive Psychology Coach.
+I'm Dr. Colleen, and I'm a Positive Psychology Life & Career Coach.
 Today, I'm blessed to live a life I love, however for many years I lived with with perfectionism, regret, catastrophizing, anxiety, panic attacks, and low self-esteem.
-As I share in my TED Talk (below), it was Positive Psychology tools that helped me RE-SCRIPT my negative self-story and start living a different one.
+As I share in my TED Talk (above), it was Positive Psychology tools that helped me RESCRIPT my negative self-story and start living an empowering story.

 What is a self-story?
 A self-story is comprised of all the things we tell ourselves in our minds, moment by moment, about who we are, why we are or aren’t good enough, what we are or aren’t capable of, and what possibilities the future can hold for us.